Brokenheartsville: Music video

-The video starts out with Nichols' girlfriend rides off with another man in an Eldorado convertible.
-A depressed Nichols starts drinking at a bar in the city, and talking to the other bar patrons friends, singing the song.
+The video starts out with Nichols' girlfriend riding off with another man in an Eldorado convertible.
+A depressed Nichols starts drinking at a bar in the city, and talking to the other bar patrons, singing the song.
 The bar patrons sitting with Nichols as well as the bartender are seen mouthing the final words of each line of the first chorus.
 Once the first verse ends, the bar rotates to show a popular night club.
-They watch a singer sing live on stage.

-In the second verse, Nichols and the bar patrons are being consoled and entertained by the night clubbers who cheer them all up.
-Meanwhile Nichols girlfriend is still riding around with the other man in his car, which ends up breaking down, much to her dismay while the new boyfriend just shrugs his shoulders as if nothing is wrong.
-Back at the night club, when the singer is done on stage, Nichols takes the stage himself and sings the final verse and two choruses with his band, before returning to the bar and having a drink, to which he toasts with his buddies before taking a sip and giving a blunt face by not liking the taste.
+During the second verse, Nichols takes the stage and sings the verse and two choruses with his band, as well as showing him and the bar patrons being consoled and entertained by the night clubbers, who cheer them all up when they arrived at the night club.
+Meanwhile, Nichols' girlfriend is still riding around with the other man in his car, which ends up breaking down, much to her dismay while the new boyfriend just shrugs his shoulders as if nothing is wrong.
+After Nichols finishes singing the final verse, him and his buddies return to the bar and having a drink, to which he toasts with them before taking a sip and giving a blunt face by not liking the taste.
 The video was filmed in downtown Nashville, Tennessee and the outside shots of the car were filmed near the Bridgestone Arena.
 The video was directed by Trey Fanjoy.